 The Explorer card comes with a $400 travel credit, which helps to offset the $395 annual fee.
 The Explorer travel credit are here.

-The $1,450 annual fee Platinum Charge card has long offered a travel credit, which now totals $450.
+The $1,450 annual fee Platinum Card has long offered a travel credit, which now totals $450.

 Finally, the Platinum Edge has a $195 annual fee, which is offset by a $200 travel credit.
 Its terms and conditions are here.